Music and Gigs

 Stadium performances by global superstars can be witnessed at Emirates Old Trafford, the Etihad Stadium, and Old Trafford football ground.
 The likes of Arctic Monkeys, Beyonce, Coldplay, Rihanna, Bruce Springsteen and Take That have strutted their stuff there.

 In the heart of the city, Manchester Arena and Manchester Central both welcome large crowds for a wide range of gigs, while Parklife, in Heaton Park, is an annual music festival that attracts thousands of revellers.

 Night and Day is a legendary performance space with an intimate backdrop, while Matt and Phreds is a must for jazz enthusiasts.
 Sound Control, Ruby Lounge, are just as popular.

 Band on the Wall welcomes exciting live acts to the George and Dragon pub.
 In the old days, bands would play on a narrow shelf above the crowd, leading to the nickname ‘Band on the Wall’.

 The Classical and Historical

-The O2 Apollo Theatre, which is just down the road from our Nicholls campus, is one of the most instantly-recognisable venues in the city.
+The O2 Apollo Theatre is one of the most instantly-recognisable venues in the city.
 Often hosting rising starts on the brink of stadium stardom, or well-established acts returning to their cosier roots, it has become one of the most popular venues of its kind in the North-West and beyond.